Adobe Experience Manager.

 What is Adobe Experience Manager?

-It's a Java-based platform with a built-in content repository (JCR), allowing it to manage unstructured and semi-structured data at scale.
-Specifically, AEM focuses on multisite management, DAM (Digital Asset Management), and Adobe integrations for enterprises with thousands of pages and complex workflows.
+AEM belongs to the enterprise hybrid CMSs – systems that combine traditional page-based content management with modern headless capabilities.
+It is a Java-based platform with a built-in content repository (JCR), allowing it to manage unstructured and semi-structured data at large scale.
+Specifically AEM focuses on multisite management, DAM (Digital Asset Management), and Adobe integrations for enterprises with thousands of pages and complex workflows.

-What makes AEM different?
+What makes Adobe Experience Manager different?

 AEM is investing in AI agents for discovery, content generation, and site modernization, but these features are still relatively young and require manual setup per customer.

-Enterprise-scale DAM – Digital Asset Management system that can organize and activate millions of assets, with powerful search and metadata structures.
+Enterprise-scale DAM – Digital Asset Management system that can organize and activate millions of assets, with powerful search and metadata structures

-AI features – Growing offer of AI agents for content discovery, generation, and site modernization.
+AI features – Growing offering of AI agents for content discovery, generation, and site modernization; GenAI metadata is available for free

-Who uses AEM?
+Who uses Adobe Experience Manager?

-Walmart – Global e-commerce operations
+Walmart – Uses AEM for massive global e-commerce operations

-Apple – Enterprise content management
+Apple – Enterprise content management at global scale

-UnitedHealth Group – Healthcare multisite
+United Healthcare / UnitedHealth Group – Complex multisite healthcare content

-Deloitte – Corporate marketing
+Deloitte – Corporate marketing and content delivery

-Scotiabank – Financial services
+Scotiabank – Financial services multisite management

-Our perspective
+Our vision.

 Suitable for

-Organizations with 1000+ pages that want to manage content centrally
+Organizations with 1000+ pages that want to centrally manage content

 Companies with dedicated IT teams and AEM expertise

-Multi-brand setups with strict compliance requirements (GDPR, HIPAA)
+Multibrand setups with strict compliance requirements (GDPR, HIPAA)

-Organizations already deeply in Adobe ecosystem
+Organizations already deeply in the Adobe ecosystem wanting to maximize it

 Developer shortage – AEM developers are scarce and expensive; budget for recruitment